Meet Our Volunteers

 My name is Justine Peten and I’m 21.
 I’m in my final year of studying ‘Early childhood education and care’.
 I chose this internship to step out of my comfort zone.
 I have never taken on an adventure like this!
 In the mornings I help at Kranshoek Primary school where I work with children in Gr1-3 improving their Mathematics, English and Life skills.
 In the afternoons I work with the Born in Africa kids at the Educational Centre with children from Gr2-7.
 Thanks to this unique experience, my view on the world has changed.

-Intern from PXL Hasselt, February till June 2018
+Intern from PXL Hasselt, February until June 2018

 I’m Laurien Namotte, 22 from Belgium.
 I study social work at PXL Hasselt.
 In the mornings, I give extra classes and in the afternoons, I organize projects that revolve around food, agriculture and personal growth.
 The most important thing for me is that the children want to come, learn something new and most of all have fun!
 I learn something new every day and I enjoy working with the children.